awjh-ibm/sp-rest/README.md

 # eprest
 The Enrolling Parties REST API.
-Used to talk to Fabric and the Service Provider
+Used to talk to Fabric.